PRBonn/deep-point-map-compression/README.md

 This can **not** be done in the docker container and thus requires the installation on the local machine.

+## Acknowledgements

+Big thanks to [Ignacio Vizzo](https://github.com/nachovizzo) for supporting me with Docker!

 ## Citation